JoeVirtual/KonFoo/docs/index.rst

 It comes with sensible defaults out of the box.

-It aims to make the process of reading, de-serializing, viewing, serializing and writing binary data from and back to a data provider as easy as possible.
+It aims to make the process of reading, de-serializing, viewing, serializing and writing binary data from and back to a *byte stream* provider as easy as possible.

 KonFoo in points:

 * declarative way to describe the mapping of binary data to Python types
 * declarative classes to read, deserialize, view, serialize and write binary data from and back to a data source
-* easy adjustable data provider bridge to any kind of data source
+* easy adjustable *byte stream* provider bridge to any kind of data source
 * nesting of classes
 * adaptable classes on the fly while reading/de-serializing binary data
 * easy syntax for accessing nested fields